 How to quickly give bonuses and fines:

 Have your computer open to ClassEquity so you can quickly send transactions in the moment.
-Pro-tip: Turn your computer sound on so students can hear the "bonus" and "fine" sound effect.
+Pro-tip: Turn your computer sound on so students can hear the "bonus" and "fine" sound effects.
 When students know you're sending transactions, they somehow all start magically doing exactly what they should be... ✨

 If you're not by a computer, pull up ClassEquity on your phone to send transactions anywhere!
 Click here to see how to add ClassEquity to your phone's dashboard, so it functions just like an app!

 Tip 5: Create an Inclusive Environment